dragsa/dataroot-barbot/README.md

-after start BarBot will periodically query that page to keep bar state up-to-date during decision making. depending on replies from bar web servers bot may temporary exclude bars from potential targets list. also exclusion until re-registration is done possible.
+after start BarBot will periodically query that page to keep bar state up-to-date during decision making. depending on replies from bar web servers bot may temporary exclude bars from potential targets list. also it is possible to exclude bar exclusion until status update will be done from bar side. to track it's state from BarBot perspective each bar can use special status endpoint periodically.

 production image resides on